introgreek/introgreek.github.io/docs/04-textbook/00-basics/alphabet-and-accents.md

 ## BONUS: Typing Greek

 Because of the breathing and accent systems, typing ancient Greek is not necessarily as easy as typing English.
 If you would prefer to type up assignments rather than handwrite, though, a great resource at the intro level is [typegreek.com](http://www.typegreek.com).
-Using this entry box and the site's [alphabet key](http://www.typegreek.com/alphabet.key/), you should be able to type what you want in Latin letters and punctuation marks, and then you can copy and paste the transformed text into your document or submission box on Canvas.
+Using this entry box and the site's [alphabet key](http://www.typegreek.com/alphabet.key/), you should be able to type what you want in Latin letters and punctuation marks, and then you can copy and paste the transformed text into your document or submission box on Blackboard.

 If you intend to progress in ancient Greek beyond the intro level, I would recommend learning about ancient Greek keyboards that you can use on your computer to type ancient Greek directly, rather than needing to go to typegreek.com and copying and pasting.
 The specific keyboard(s) that you can use, however, will depend on whether you're using a Mac or a Windows computer:
 * For Mac users, I would recommend looking into [Sophokeys Polytonic Greek](https://www.benjaminblonder.org/sophokeys/).